Reliability-Aware ETF Tail-Risk Monitoring

 \section{Introduction}

-Daily market-risk monitoring is often studied as a forecasting problem centered on conditional quantiles, Value-at-Risk (VaR)\cite{engle2004caviar}, and backtesting.
+Daily market-risk monitoring is often studied as a forecasting problem centered on conditional quantiles, Value-at-Risk (VaR) \cite{engle2004caviar}, and backtesting.
 Recent work extends this line with deep-learning approaches to tail-risk prediction \cite{fatouros2023deepvar}.
 Related work also explores foundation-model approaches for VaR forecasting \cite{goel2024foundationvar}.
 However, deployed monitoring services may fail for operational reasons even when the underlying predictive model appears statistically acceptable \cite{paleyes2022deploying}.
 In practice, degraded inputs and inconsistent records \cite{polyzotis2019data}, as well as missing macro data \cite{nist2026monitoring}, can make next-day downside-risk estimates unreliable in deployment.
 Serving-time distribution mismatches can further reduce predictive reliability \cite{ovadia2019trust}.
 This issue is especially relevant for Exchange-Traded Fund (ETF) surveillance, where daily monitoring may need to combine market information, cross-asset signals, and macro-financial indicators in a rolling surveillance process \cite{adrian2019monitoring}.
 The key problem is not only how to predict lower-tail risk, but also when the prediction should be trusted, qualified, or made more conservative.
 We therefore study ETF tail-risk surveillance primarily as a monitoring problem.

 This paper makes three main contributions.
 First, we frame daily ETF tail-risk estimation as a service reliability problem rather than only a next-day VaR forecasting task.
 Second, we develop a monitoring architecture that combines input-quality diagnostics, uncertainty scoring, and a lower-tail adjustment rule, so that the reported VaR becomes more conservative when input quality deteriorates or predictive reliability weakens.
-Third, across multiple ETFs and under deliberate service-time input corruption, we show that this design improves stressed-period reliability while maintaining uninterrupted daily monitoring output.
+Third, across multiple ETFs and under deliberate service-time input corruption, we show that this design improves stress-period breach control and service robustness while maintaining uninterrupted daily monitoring output.